Ask A Question

 Electrical Switch Repair Questions

-An electrical switch is a component that diverts electric current from one conductor to another by breaking an electrical circuit.
+is a component that diverts electric current from one conductor to another by breaking an electrical circuit.
 One of the most common forms of a switch is an electromechanical device that is operated manually and has electrical contacts that are connected to external circuits.
 There are two states in which each of these set of contacts operate.
 One is “closed” which means electricity flows between the contacts because they are touching.
 The other is “open” which indicates that there is a separation between the contacts and the switch is not conducting current.

 Listed below are a few questions answered by electricians on electrical switch repair related issues.

 My ceiling fan fixture sparked when I turned on an electrical switch in my mobile home.
 Now I don’t have power in this fan fixture, the fan and light in the bathroom, the light in the hall, and one additional room.
 How can I fix the problem?

 Details of the problem: